 The PrincessHer Royal Highness Princess Michael of Kent is the younger child of the late Baron Gunther von Reibnitz and his wife, the late Marianne, née Countess Szapary.
-She was born near Carlsbad in Bohemia on the estate of her maternal grandmother Princess Hedwig Windisch – Graetz.

-Her Royal Highness descends from ancient European lineage on both sides of her Family.
+She was born near Carlsbad in Bohemia on the estate of her maternal grandmother Princess Hedwig zu Windisch – Graetz, and descends from ancient European lineage on both sides of her Family.

-Having lived in Austria, Australia and on her father’s farm in Mozambique, the Princess moved to London from Vienna to continue her historical studies including the History of the Fine and Decorative Arts.
-Prior to her marriage, Princess Michael formed her own successful interior design company, Szapar Designs.
-While in London, she met His Royal Highness Prince Michael of Kent, the first cousin of Her Majesty Queen Elizabeth II.
-The couple married in Vienna in 1978 and have two children, Lord Frederick and Lady Gabriella.
-Lord Frederick graduated in classics from Magdalen College, Oxford, and now works for JP Morgan Bank.
-He lives in Los Angeles with his wife, Cambridge graduate and actress Sophie Winkleman, whom he married in September 2009.
-Lady Gabriella graduated from Brown University, Providence R.I. (majoring in Comparative Literature) and, having worked as a freelance writer, is now studying Social Anthropology at Linacre College, Oxford.
+Having lived in Austria, Australia and on her father’s farm in Mozambique, the Princess moved to London from Vienna to continue her historical studies, including the History of Fine and Decorative Art at the V&A. Princess Michael subsequently formed her own interior design company, Szapar Designs.
+She married His Royal Highness Prince Michael of Kent, the first cousin of Her Majesty Queen Elizabeth II, in Vienna in 1978.
+They have two children: Lord Frederick Windsor and Lady Gabriella Windsor.

 Their Royal Highnesses undertake over 200 public and charitable engagements annually as royal Patrons or Presidents for more than 100 charities and other not-for-profit organisations which they support independently.
 Both speak a number of languages and are active in several different sectors and countries which reflect their interests, not least in Russia.
 They also support the promotion of British business and exports overseas.